nextcloud/notify_push/README.md

 `sudo systemctl enable notify_push`

+Every time this app receives an update you should restart the systemd service using

+`sudo systemctl restart notify_push`

 ### Reverse proxy

 It is **strongly** recommended to setup the push service behind a reverse proxy, this both removes the need to open